SpaceBuckets/SpaceBuckets/static/docs/lux-lighting-levels/lux-lighting-levels.md

     _These values is only valid for white light._ Except for unrooted cuttings, you want to stay above these numbers.
 I've grown seedlings fine at 35klx, and many people on [the /r/SpaceBuckets subreddit](https://reddit.com/r/SpaceBuckets/) are running their plants at >75klk or equivalent. **You really want to stay above 40klx for flowering, and many professionals are going to be closer to 75-90klx**.
 I tend to grow plants at higher lighting levels myself.
 As a general rule, if your seedlings are 'stretching' then you need more total light or a higher color temperature light."
+d: "There are several different 'ideal' levels of light intensity, depending on the stage of growth your plant is in.
+The following information is useful when figuring out how much 'headroom' you need, or distance between your light source and the canopy of your plant"
 ---